Birth of a child

 - date and time of birth

-- given name(s) and surname of each parent
+- first name(s) and last name of each parent

 - place and date of birth of each parent.